postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/working-with-your-team/collaborating-in-team-workspaces.md

 * Environments: Monitors, mock servers, and integrations using the environment may no longer work.

-These items must be moved separately or re-configured in the new workspace.
+You must move these items separately or re-configure them in the new workspace.

 ## Watching team workspaces